Master of Management

 The MM is a highly interactive, practical program that will provide you with a diverse set of tools, principles, and practices from key areas of management thought.

-It is comprised of 10 management courses and a capstone project, delivered through part-time online studies and three intensive residential sessions in Kelowna, BC.
+It is comprised of 10 management courses and an Applied Project(s) course, delivered through part-time online studies and three intensive in-residence sessions in Kelowna, BC.

 What Will I Learn?